hpheidinger/Watcher-V1-1.5/README.md

 **Watcher is not a simple script.**
 Watcher is a **program system** and a **complex framework**.

-It is a modular, fully automated IDS/IPS framework designed to block potential attackers in real-time, at the firewall level, before your services even become aware of them.
+It is a modular and fully automated IDS/IPS framework designed to block potential attackers in real-time, at the firewall level, before your services even become aware of them.

 ## What It Does